H4hmad/Inventory-Management-System/docs/Documentation.md

 ## Itemise changes made (which class files were modified)

-1. BaseItem Class added, with all the required methods implemented.
-2. Crafting and Uncrafting methods implemented in App class.
+1. Crafting and Uncrafting methods implemented in App class.
-3. A list is defined to store the componenets(craftable items) and sub-componenets(base items) this is done to achieve the required functionality (crafting, uncrafting).
+2. A list is defined to store the componenets(craftable items) and sub-componenets(base items) this is done to achieve the required functionality (crafting, uncrafting).
 (Item Class)
-4. Add and Get methods added for the List defined in 3.
+3. Add and Get methods added for the List defined in 3.
 (Item Class)
-5. Getweight and Getcomposition methods modified to work for craftable items and allow for crafting/uncrafting.
+4. Getweight and Getcomposition methods modified to work for craftable items and allow for crafting/uncrafting.
-6. Create method in ItemDefinition Class modified to work for craftable items as well.
+5. Create method in ItemDefinition Class modified to work for craftable items as well.
-7. Get method added that returns the component names that is required for Crafting.
+6. Get method added that returns the component names that is required for Crafting.

 # Task 3

 ## Itemised changes or new files

+No.1 Strategy Pattern implemented for Item Searching

-1.
+1. SearchStrategy.java Added
+2. AllSearchStrategy.java Added
+3. NameSearchStrategy.java Added
+4. DescriptionSearchStrategy.java Added
+5. Modifications made in App.java and Inventory.java

+No.2

 ## What was changed

-1.
+No.1

+1. In App class, the setupSearching method has been modified to facilitate for the SearchStrategy implemented.
+2. In Inventory class, a SearchStrtagy object is defined that will keep track of the strategy i-e any of the three
+3. SearchItems method is modified to work with searching implementation.

 ## Why it was changed

-1.
+No.1

+1. The change was made to introduce a more maintainable and flexible way to handle item searching in the code. the original code used a hard coded approach which made the code less extensible and harder to maintain.
+2. By introducing the Strategy Pattern, the code separates the search strategies from the Inventory class, making it easier to add new search strategies and change the behavior of searching without directly modifying the Inventory class.

 ## The benefits of the change

-1.
+No.1

+1. This makes it easy to add new strategies or modify existing ones without affecting other parts of the code.
+2. The Strategy Pattern allows for the easy addition of new search strategies.
+You can create new strategy classes without modifying the existing code, making the system more extensible.
+3. Other benefits can inlcude improved readability, reducing the use of conditional complexity (as in the original SearchItems there were multiple conditional statements utiltized), and better maintainability.

+No.2